bhoptee/trueman-chiro/src/pages/index.md

         url: www.vantagechiropractic.com/entry_arrangements
         label: Entry Arrangements
-    subtitle: We are OPEN during the tier 4 local restrictions, with a slight change to entry into the premesis
+    subtitle: We are OPEN during the tier 4 local restrictions, with a slight change to entry into the premises
   - type: section_features
     title: ""
     section_id: ""